Fellowships & Scholarships

 Award Details

-The Department of Energy’s Office of Science and National Nuclear Security Administration supports the DOE CSGF.
-Its specific objectives are:
+The Department of Energy’s Office of Science and National Nuclear Security Administration support the DOE CSGF.
+Its objectives are:

-- To help ensure a supply of scientists and engineers trained to meet workforce needs, including the DOE’s, in computational science.
+• To help ensure an adequate supply of scientists and engineers appropriately trained to meet national workforce needs, including those of the DOE, in computational sciences.

 Term Length: Up to 4 years